DFHack/dfhack/docs/Compile.rst

 Additional dependencies: installing with the Chocolatey Package Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The remainder of dependencies - git, cmake and StrawberryPerl - can be most
+The remainder of dependencies - Git, CMake and StrawberryPerl - can be most
 easily installed using the Chocolatey Package Manger.
 This is a system that
 attempts to bring a Linux-like package manager to Windows.